School of Information: Registration FAQ

 International Students – Registration Policies

-In most cases, international students who need to take less than 9 credits in their final semester in order to reach 36 credits can apply for an exception to full-time enrollment.
-An exception to full-time enrollment allows international students to register for less than 9 credits in their final semester, while still maintaining eligibility for their F-1 visa status.
-If you are an international student planning to take less than 9 credits in your final semester, please make sure to complete the exception to the full course of study form in your OIA Student Portal.
+If you are an international student planning to take less than 9 credits in your final semester, please make sure that you have completed the exception to the full course of study form in your OIA Student Portal.
+While completing the form, please list Quinn Lai (qlai@pratt.edu) as your advisor.
 For more information about full-time enrollment exceptions for international students, please consult the Full-Time Enrollment & Exceptions (FTE) webpage.

 Full-time international students with F-1 visas are only permitted to register for one online course per semester.
 For example, if you are [1] an international student who is [2] planning to register for 9 credits next semester, you are required to register for at least 6 credits (2 courses) of in-person or hybrid instruction.
 As long as you register for at least 6 credits (2 courses) of in-person or hybrid instruction, your third course can be administered online.